Vincent Perseval: Rosé Assemblage

 Grape Varieties Chardonnay, Pinot Noir, Pinot Meunier

-Highlights ripe blackberry, powerful fruit, balanced spice, spicy-dense
+Highlights ripe blackberry, powerful fruit, balanced heat, spicy-dense

 Pairs with Aperitif